Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Create a new blank database.

-3. Import all of the objects from the database that has the ownership you want to change into the new database.
+3. Import all of the objects from the database that have the ownership you want to change into the new database.

 MS-ACCESS Security Links.